 Be Emotionally Vulnerable, Not Financially Vulnerable

-Did you know many banks consider dating sites to be high risk?
 Last year, $80 million was lost to romance sites through scams, a substantial increase from $50 million in 2011.
 We also saw in the news that 37 million individuals lost sensitive data during the security breach of Ashley Madison, a dating site.
 These facts makes dating platforms very attractive to scammers, spammers, and catfishers who consider them easy ways to steal money and information.

 Protect Your Heart and Your Wallet

-The aforementioned issues are just a few reasons why security is essential in avoiding the risks of dating sites.
+The aforementioned issues are just a few reasons why security is essential in avoiding complications with dating sites.
 Besides keeping personal information close, you need to trust your instincts to guard against phishers, scammers, cybercrimes, and other potential scams.
 This is especially true for small business owners whose personal finances are intricately tied into their new ventures.
 A single credit card processing mistake can cost you and your business vital funds essential to your livelihood.
 Being a small business owner might be attractive for prospective dates, but it’s even more attractive to scammers who know that you might not have the experience or funds to securely protect your bank and personal info.

 You can do more than withhold information to ensure the safety of your money.
 One tip we advise is to look for sites that offer thorough encryption and safety measures.
 Go to a site’s About Us page and see how they refer to their security measures.
 Just five minutes of research can help you fully trust a site for whatever purposes you have in mind.